-Dear Agent is the companion book to the best-selling Write a Great Synopsis – An Expert Guide.
+Dear Agent is the companion title to the best-selling Write a Great Synopsis – An Expert Guide.
 Literary agent, Carole Blake, said of Write a Great Synopsis, “The advice is pure gold.”

 “This is a tightly written, easy to follow, essential volume which cuts through all the nonsense and mystique about what you should/should not do when approaching agencies.
 In fact, this book explains that, hey, agents are really just people, not godheads!